yogitha-90/Final-Project-Tableau/README.md

 Most profitable quarter for Airbnb?

 Highest reviewed host, highest earning host and host with highest records?

+Is there any relationship between joining date of host and number of reviews?

 Dashboards and woorkbooks were then focused on attempting to find answers to these questions